zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Irene: Such as?

 Ken: Such as the two of them lacking maturity.
-They  may think it’s fun to play house right now, but they’re not prepared to face t he realities and responsibilities of matrimony.
+They  may think it’s fun to play house right now, but they’re not prepared to face the realities and responsibilities of matrimony.

 Irene: I think you’re selling them short.
 They’ve b een dating for two years, and there’s no ideal age for marriage.